 Stir over ice until frigid; strain into chilled cocktail glass.
 Express and garnish with orange.

 Junipero is a relatively high-proof gin, which works well in this equal-parts blend.
 (Alas! it isn’t sold in my market, and my imported bottle is getting very shallow.
 I’ll have to go travelling again to resupply.)
-Erik at Savoy Stomp recommends the very juniper-forward Tanqueray, which seems like a good idea.
+A good substitute is the very juniper-forward Tanqueray.

 The more aromatic vermouths are the ticket with this drink.
 Carpano and Dolin both work well.
 The Carpano, with its own vague minty note, seems to tie the gin and Fernet together better; the Dolin adds a cinnamon note that makes a pleasant variation.